fniessink/toisto/docs/software.md

 }
 ```

-Concepts are represented in the topic files as JSON-objects.
+Concepts are represented in the concept files as JSON-objects.
 The key is an identifier for the concept.
-It should be unique across all topic files.
+It should be unique across all concept files.
 The value is a mapping with language identifiers as keys and labels as values.
-Currently, the built-in topic files contain English with identifier `en`, Finnish with identifier `fi`, and Dutch with identifier `nl`.
+Currently, the built-in concept files contain English with identifier `en`, Finnish with identifier `fi`, and Dutch with identifier `nl`.

-If you add new languages to the built-in topic files, or create your own topic files, be sure to check that the language identifiers used are listed in the [IANA language subtag registry](https://www.iana.org/assignments/language-subtag-registry).
+If you add new languages to the built-in concept files, or create your own concept files, be sure to check that the language identifiers used are listed in the [IANA language subtag registry](https://www.iana.org/assignments/language-subtag-registry).

 When using more than two languages is not essential to explain how things work, examples below may contain just two languages.

 ### Multiple topics per concept

-Concepts automatically belong to the topic of the topic file they are included in, but it's also possible to add a concept to one or more other topics, for example:
+Concepts automatically belong to the topic indicated by the name of the concept file they are included in, but it's also possible to add a concept to one or more other topics, for example:

 ```json
 {